>> 1 28-ounce (796ml) can chickpeas (drained and rinsed)

 Add half of the chickpeas to the food processor, process for 1 minute.
 Scrape sides and bottom of bowl, add remaining chickpeas and process for 1 to 2 minutes or until thick and smooth.
 Add in the stinging nettle and process 20 seconds.

-t likely the hummus will be too thick or still have tiny bits of chickpea.
-To remedy this, with the food processor turned on, slowly add 2 to 3 tablespoons of water until the consistency is perfect.
+If the hummus is too thick slowly add 2 to 3 tablespoons of water until the consistency is perfect.

 Store your hummus in an airtight container and refrigerate up to one week.